 Satisfactory Academic Progress is evaluated at the end of each academic year.
 A student who does not meet one or more SAP requirements will be placed on Unsatisfactory SAP status and will lose eligibility for financial aid.
-A student who has lost eligibility for financial aid due to the Unsatisfactory SAP status can request reinstatement of financial aid by submitting a written appeal to the Financial Aid Office..
-An academically dismissed student regains eligibility for financial aid, for a probationary period of time, if they are readmitted by the Academic Standing Committee and have an approved SAP Appeal.
+A student who has lost eligibility for financial aid due to the Unsatisfactory SAP status can request reinstatement of financial aid by submitting a written appeal to Student Financial Services, Appeal Committee.
+An academically dismissed student regains eligibility for financial aid if they are readmitted by the Academic Standing Committee and have an approved SAP Appeal.